How to Set up a Grocery Store Dramatic Play Area

 If you want to find more food, but it’s not in your budget….don’t worry.
 There are plenty of ways to find food to use without breaking the bank.

-In addition to using toy food, you can also add real food containers to your pretend play center.
+In addition to using toy food, a fantastic way to add items to your store is to add real food containers.
 Let friends, parents, and other teachers know that you need containers.
+Parents might be able to help you with some of their kids favorites or cultural foods.
 Before you know it, you will have a pretty good supply.
 Please remember to take precautions for allergens that might cause a problem in your class.

-Here are some things that you can ask parents and friends to save for you:
+Here are some things that you can ask parents and friends to save for you.
+Send a note home or post a note at the door to let them know.

 - empty pasta boxes